 The following section takes a video stroll through the text to take a detailed look at the vocabulary and a worksheet helps to bang the lesson in and it’s pretty much the same process of video/worksheet when we take a detailed look at the grammar, which gets a little too detailed for us on several occasions.
 It’s worth mentioning that whenever Richards appears on a video... get ready to take notes, as there is a lot to take in, and idly sitting by watching isn’t going to help you get the very best from the course.
 The pronunciation section employs native Spanish speakers to help you to pronounce various words and sounds before you’re into the speaking section.

 This part isn’t really possible to do alone (though you can), and you’ll be far better off with a partner to help you to practice from activities on the crib sheet.
 The course concludes with the final review quiz, which we found a little short to be effective.
+Overall, there isn't a lot of feedback from the experience, but if that's a priority to you then it might be better to look into some online tutoring services (opens in new tab) anyway.

-Many of the top Spanish lessons are ones that throw you in at the deep end, like Rosetta Stone, so this is a method that seems to be extremely effective.
+Many of the top Spanish lessons are ones that throw you in at the deep end, like Rosetta Stone (opens in new tab), so this is a method that seems to be extremely effective.

 Spanish Uncovered review: Cost and app